Croque Madame sandwiches are comforting, decadent, over the top brunch sandwiches with a creamy gruyere mornay sauce and sunny side up eggs!

 Mornay sauce

-- Keep whisking until nappe *see notes*.
-Season with salt, pepper, and freshly ground nutmeg.
-Take off the heat, then add ½ cup of gruyere cheese, whisking until the cheese is fully melted and the sauce is thick and creamy.
+- Take off the heat, then add ½ cup of gruyere cheese and ¼ cup grated parmesan, whisking until the cheese is fully melted and the sauce is thick and creamy.
 If the sauce gets a little too thick, add a splash or two of milk and whisk to thin to the correct consistency.
 Set aside.

 Sandwiches